icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ![monitor de voltaje.ta](images/9_blocks_2.png)

-Now that we know how to show measured values on-screen, the questions that we'll attempt to answer is: What is the precision and accuracy of the XO measuring as a voltmeter?
+Now that we know how to show measured values on-screen, the question that we'll attempt to answer is: What is the precision and accuracy of the XO measuring as a voltmeter?
 The answer involves a series of aspects to take into account:

 #### Appreciation: